 About

-Before transitioning to therapy, I studied journalism at New York University and accumulated over a decade of professional experience in tv and film distribution, as well as nonprofits.
+Before transitioning to therapy, I studied journalism at New York University and accumulated over a decade of professional experience in TV and film distribution, as well as nonprofits.
 Through these roles, I became acutely aware of the diversity challenges prevalent in creative industries and the potential for retraumatization, particularly among BIPOC filmmakers and media professionals.